bercianor/mcp-forge-python/development.md

         Result description.

     Raises:
-        PermissionError: If user lacks required scope.
+        PermissionError: If user lacks required permission.
     """
     payload = get_jwt_payload()
-    if payload:  # Only check in HTTP mode (with JWT) scope = payload.get("scope", "")
+    if payload:  # Only check in HTTP mode (with JWT) permissions = payload.get("permissions", [])
-        scopes = scope.split() if isinstance(scope, str) else scope or []
-        if "tool:user" not in scopes:
+        if "tool:user" not in permissions:
-            raise PermissionError("Insufficient permissions: tool:user scope required")
+            raise PermissionError("Insufficient permissions: tool:user permission required")

     # Tool logic here
     return f"Processed: {param}"
 ```

-- **In HTTP mode**: Validates scopes from JWT; raises `PermissionError` if unauthorized.
+- **In HTTP mode**: Validates permissions from JWT; raises `PermissionError` if unauthorized.
 - **In stdio mode**: Allows execution without checks (for development).
-- **Always include scope checks** for sensitive tools to prevent unauthorized access.
+- **Always include permission checks** for sensitive tools to prevent unauthorized access.

-Configure your OAuth provider to issue tokens with the appropriate scopes based on user roles.
+Configure your OAuth provider to issue tokens with the appropriate permissions based on user roles.

 ## Configuration Placeholders